 Course Number: 94-806

-> Economic aspects (economic models of the market for privacy; financial risks caused by
+- economic aspects (economic models of the market for privacy, financial risks caused by

-- managerial implications (the emerging role of Chief Privacy Officers; compulsory directives and self-regulative efforts;
+- managerial implications (the emerging role of Chief Privacy Officers, compulsory directives

 - policy aspects (trade-offs between individual privacy rights and societal needs, …)

 Let me repeat a key word from the above description: “holistic.”
 This term refers to the fact that we will try to cover different angles of the privacy debate, and we will try to connect and contrast each angle to the others.
 The approach of this class therefore somewhat privileges breadth over depth (while offering tools and directions for more focused analysis), in order to give you a broad and varied understanding of privacy problems in a networked digital society.
 (For this reason, this class also provides some preparation and introduction for/to other courses you may take at the Heinz College.)

 Finally, the intention of the class is not to scare you into believing that every instance of

 information disclosure is a privacy invasion.
 Instead, the goal is to educate you about the kinds of information that may be gathered about individuals, and to help you determine the individual and societal trade-offs associated with accepting or avoiding its collection and/or use.
 Since privacy is a very subjective and contextual feeling, what may be a privacy invasion for you in one setting may not be in another.
 The challenge we present to you in this course is to understand the difference.